Experience Makes All The Difference

 9. Consider Mediating Your Divorce

 Mediation can be an efficient way to cut down on expenses that would normally accrue during a litigated and contested divorce.
 A mediator facilitates an agreement between the parties.
-This is a good option to consider if you want to protect your privacy, not have to set foot in a courtroom, and to keep legal fees manageable.
+This is a good option to consider if you want to protect your privacy, not have to set foot in a courtroom and keep legal fees manageable.

 10. Know What Is Your Biggest Asset

-It may be obvious to assume that the marital residence is the biggest asset.
-However, a retirement account or pension account is very often the most valuable asset, even in the value will not be realized until the future when it is paid out.
 The process of dividing a retirement account usually requires a special court order called a qualified domestic relation order (QDRO).
 You will want to ensure that this is completed at the time or shortly after your divorce action has been completed so that you receive your portion of retirement benefits.

 11. Understand Debt Obligations